Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• Looking at the 30 days standard deviation of 27.9% in the last 5 years of Wedbush ETFMG Video Game Tech ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (21%)
+• The volatility over 5 years of Wedbush ETFMG Video Game Tech ETF is 27.1%, which is higher, thus worse compared to the benchmark SPY (18%) in the same period.

 DownVol: